 With Hurricane Irene taking aim at the northeast, now is the time to make preparations for bad weather.
-This is the five day forcast:
+This is the five-day forecast:

-Now, five day forecasts are notoriously inaccurate.
+Now, five-day forecasts are notoriously inaccurate.
 There are too many variables to make it accurate and even the most seasoned meteorologist will admit, it is an educated guess.
 However, the large semi-transparent disk is almost always accurate.
-Therefore, it seems we may be in for a bit of a storm this weekend, with the eastern end of Long Island and the Newport/Providence RI in the landfall area.
-The Bridgeport, CT stations will likely see the worst of it, if the storm follows the predicted course.
+Therefore, it seems we may be in for a bit of a storm this weekend, with the eastern end of Long Island and Newport/Providence RI in the landfall area.
+The Bridgeport, CT stations will likely see the worst of it if the storm follows the predicted course.

 Having a good disaster recovery program in place reduces much of the pre-storm work.
-This includes backup equipment and personnel allocations to keep the stations on the air and providing valuable information during the event.
-Wherever and whenever our clients allow us, we make sure that these systems are properly designed, installed and working.
-When trouble is milling about off shore in the form of a Hurricane, then we make a few final preparations, both personally and for the clients:
+This includes backup equipment and personnel allocations to keep the stations on the air and provide valuable information during the event.
+Wherever and whenever our clients allow us, we make sure that these systems are properly designed, installed, and working.
+When trouble is milling about offshore in the form of a Hurricane, then we make a few final preparations, both personally and for the clients:

 - Top off all generator fuel tanks and test them.
 This includes my home generator.

 - Make sure all loose items are secured.

 - Make sure other redundant systems; backup transmitters, backup STLs, and backup transmitter sites are in order and ready to be deployed.